 View Professor Coben's research: SSRN Author Page -- James Coben

 Professor Coben has made over 130 presentations on ADR topics at conferences and continuing education events in the U.S. and abroad.
-He is a member of the editorial board of Dispute Resolution Magazine, the flagship publication of the American Bar Association Section of Dispute Resolution.
+He is a member of the editorial board and writes a biannual "Research Insights" column for Dispute Resolution Magazine, the flagship publication of the American Bar Association Section of Dispute Resolution.
 Between 1999 and 2005, Professor Coben was a member of the Minnesota Supreme Court's ADR Review Board, charged with regulating the performance of court‑appointed neutrals.
 He also is a past chair of the ADR Section of the Association of American Law Schools ("AALS"), and has twice co-chaired the annual Legal Educator's Colloquium sponsored by AALS and the American Bar Association (ABA) Dispute Resolution Section.
 He also served as chair of the section's Lawyer as Problem-Solver Committee and as a member of the section's Ethics Committee.
 Prior to joining the Hamline faculty, Professor Coben served as law clerk to U.S. District Court Judge Robert Renner, Jr. in Saint Paul.